kurojifusky/kurojifusky/README.md

 Welcome to my terrible GitHub profile 👋

 - 👨‍💻 Self-taught full-stack web developer working with the Vue and Svelte ecosystem (would go full stack soon)
-- ✨ Currently learning Svelte, Python, TypeScript, MongoDB, Firebase, and basic SQL shit
+- ✨ Currently learning Svelte, Python, TypeScript, MongoDB, Firebase, and basic database fundementals
 - 📲 Web and UI/UX designer
 - 🎵 Indie musician with a next EP in the works!
 - 🎥 Experienced video editor/Filmmaker